licensezero/licensezero-examples-and-explanations/README.md

 # License Zero Examples & Explanations

 [License Zero][licensezero.com] offers a choice of new [public licenses] for your projects.
 [Parity] requires others to release software they build with your work.
-[Prosperity] limits commercial use of your software to a trial period.  [licensezero.com] can help you sell [standardized private licenses][private license] with permission for closed, proprietary software and commercial use to specific developers, one at a time.
+[Prosperity] limits commercial use of your software to a trial period.

 Which public license is right for your software project?

-Will selling private licenses through [licensezero.com] work for your project?

 Your first source of answers is the [official guide][guide].
-As a supplement to the guide, [`EXAMPLES.md`](./EXAMPLES.md) lists a number of well known open-source software projects and use cases, with notes on how they would play out under Parity, Prosperity, and standardized private licenses.
+As a supplement to the guide, [`EXAMPLES.md`](./EXAMPLES.md) lists a number of well known open-source software projects and use cases, with notes on how they would play out under Parity and Prosperity.
 You can use those examples to check your reading of the licenses, and get a better sense of which public license will work best for your specific project.

 ___Reading these examples without reading [Parity] and [Prosperity] for yourself is a big, dangerous mistake.___